sksamuel/hoplite/README.md

 The `PropertySource` interface is how Hoplite reads configuration values.
 Hoplite supports several built in property source implementations, and you can write your own if required.

-Typically your config resides in files, and so the `ConfigFilePropertySource` is used for file / resource based config.
+This is the list of built in property sources configured by default, and the order is from top to bottom.

-This is the list of built in property sources, and the order is from top to bottom.
 Configuration values in a higher priority source take precedence over those in lower sources.

 | Property Source Implementation            | Description |